schnitzeltony/meta-qt5-extra/README.md

   * Use 4 spaces for indention always (shell and python code)
   * For splitting of long list values use four-space indentation on sucessive lines and prefer the closing quote as the first character ([OE-Styleguide](https://www.openembedded.org/wiki/Styleguide) - second example)
   * Pull-requests with patches fixing issues for musl, clang or gold-linker are accepeted only if patches have upstream-status "Applied" or "Backport" and contain a link to the upstream patch.
 * Be aware that **this layer changes other layer's defaults by bbappends**.
-Maintainer disagrees with common 'configure to death policy' and won't waste time explaining dozens of knobs that are mandatory to ge working/useful builds.
+Maintainer disagrees with common 'configure to death practice' and won't waste time explaining dozens of knobs that are mandatory to get working/useful builds.
 See
    [extends-meta-oe](extends-meta-oe) / [extends-meta-qt5](extends-meta-qt5) / [extends-oe-core](extends-oe-core).
    Pull requests removing appends for sake of magic 'compliant' scripts  are not accepted.